 The Fund's investment activities expose it to a number of risks primarily market risk (including price risk, foreign exchange risk and interest rate risk), credit risk and liquidity risk.
-The Fund's Investment Manager manages these risks by researching markets and securities, selecting securities and constructing a portfolio consistent with the Fund's Investment Strategy set out in its Information Memorandum.
+The Fund's Investment Manager manages these risks by researching markets and securities, selecting securities and constructing a portfolio consistent with the Fund's Investment Strategy set out in its Product Disclosure Statement.
 The Fund's Investment Strategy sets out the Fund's financial risk management policies and investment restrictions.
 The Investment Manager monitors compliance with the Fund's Investment Strategy daily and reports monthly to the Responsible Entity.

 The Fund uses different methods to measure different types of risk to which it is exposed.
-These methods include sensitivity analysis in the case of price risk of the investments of the Fund.
+These methods include sensitivity analysis in the case of price, interest and foreign exchange risk of the investments of the Fund.